Use Rclone to Sync Files to Linode Object Storage

 Once you have created the Linode bucket and have the access keys, set up a new configuration with the following command:

-When prompted, configure a New Remote by typing n.
+Configure a New Remote by typing

 You can sync a local directory to your Linode storage bucket.
 To do that, create a new bucket using the command below.
 The example command names the bucket